-Another circumstance, nearly as unfortunate, I’ve already mentioned: Having serious misunderstandings about how casinos work.
+Another circumstance, nearly as unfortunate, I’ve already mentioned: Having severe misunderstandings about how casinos work.
 If you don’t understand how to “shop” at a specific business, many businesses have a sales representative that explains what they have to offer in terms of what you need.

 For example, consider if you’ve gone to a pool store to buy a residential pool.
 The sales rep will explain the differences between above ground and below ground pools, as well as the immediate and long-term costs involved.

 Now, have any of you had a similar conversation with a casino employee?
 Anyone?
 Anyone?
 Bueller?
 You can bet you haven’t!

 My point here is that casinos aren’t going to tell you anything except how to spend money.
 Those casino employees that regularly interact with casino patrons get reprimanded and can even lose their jobs, if they suggest a gambler stop gambling, even under the worst circumstances of problem gambling.

 My primary consideration here is, casinos don’t educate their patrons to gamble well.
 And television and movies are not very realistic about the casino environment.
 All of this is less than useful and at worst dangerous misinformation.